-In the Breit-Wheeler Pair Production process, a UHE photon is absorbed by interacting with a background photon creating a pair of electrons and positrons.
+Ine the Breit-Wheeler Pair Production process, an UHE photon is absorbed by interacting with a background photon and and create a pair of electrons and positrons.

 The total PP interaction rate has the form given by equation (1.12).
 For the calculation of this total interaction rate, we follow Gould & Schréder (1967) [42] and change integration variable from $\cos \theta$ to the quantity: